jpsowin/minimal-mistakes/_pages/index.md

 ## Where Do I Start?

-I like your attitude.
+I like your attitude, wanting to dig in like that.
+You're a curious person.
+I respect that.

-You start with his book Amusing Ourselves to Death:
+There's no question where you should start: his book Amusing Ourselves to Death:

 It was published in 1984.
 (And if you haven't read 1984, you should read it too.)
 The foreword is brilliant.
 It's short, you can read it right here: